ISE-FIZKarlsruhe/nfdi4culture/docs/index.md

 The ontology’s latest version is always accessible at: [cto.owl](https://github.com/ISE-FIZKarlsruhe/nfdi4culture/blob/main/cto.owl)
 A generated list of resources via Widoco is available at: [https://nfdi4culture.de/ontology](https://nfdi4culture.de/ontology)

-## Ontology Scope
-The main focus of CTO is the creation of a light-weight index of cultural heritage research data provided by the culture community.
-This includes but is not limited to the subject areas musicology, performing arts, media studies, architecture, and art history.
-The key aspects of CTO concern:

-- **The consortium and its infrastructure:** persons and organizations involved in research processes, services, guidelines, standards, and events
-- **The content of cultural heritage research data:** cultural heritage objects, persons, locations and events referenced in the provided data, associated media, references to external vocabularies used for the identification and classification of the provided research data
-- **Access and reuse:** legal statements, contact persons, standards, and export formats

 ## Ontology Metadata

 - **Title:** NFDI4Culture Ontology